webrecorder/browsertrix/docs/user-guide/org-settings.md

 # Change org settings

-Settings that apply to the entire organization are found in the Org Settings page.
-If you're an org admin, you'll see the link to "Settings" in the org navigation bar.
+Settings that apply to the entire organization are found in the **Settings** page.
+If you're an org admin, you'll see the link to _Settings_ in the org navigation bar.

 ## General